AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 This capability is released as a public beta.

-For more information, refer to the <a href="../../delivery/using/defining-the-email-content.md#amp-for-email-format">detailed documentation</a> and the <a href="https://docs.adobe.com/content/help/en/campaign-learn/campaign-classic-tutorials/sending-messages/email-channel/defining-interactive-email-content-with-amp.html">tutorial video</a>.
+For more information, refer to the [detailed documentation](../../delivery/using/defining-the-email-content.md#amp-for-email-format) and the [tutorial video](https://docs.adobe.com/content/help/en/campaign-learn/campaign-classic-tutorials/sending-messages/email-channel/defining-interactive-email-content-with-amp.html).

 **Secure SMS Messaging (TLS)**